alexcaughman/ETL-Baseball/README.md

 ## Questions to be answered:

-     - How Many home runs per player?
+     - How many home runs per player?
      - How did they do in Home vs Away games?

 ## NOTE: Please create Databse on POSTgreSQL called "baseball_db" in order to run the rest of the queries.